Memory-Efficient Nonequilibrium Green's Function Framework Built On Quantics Tensor Trains

 {\it Electric-field pulse.} As a second application, we study the dynamics induced by an electric-field pulse.
 The field is polarized along the diagonal direction, $\mathbf{E}(t) = E(t)(1,1)$, and we choose a box-like pulse $E(t) = E_0 \, s(t-t_\mathrm{p}) \cos\left(\Omega(t-t_\mathrm{p})\right)$ with envelope $s(t)=1/\left((1+e^{10(t-\delta/2)})(1+e^{-10(t+\delta/2)})\right)$. $E_0$ is the amplitude, $\Omega$ the frequency, $\delta$ the width, and $t_\mathrm{p}$ the pulse center.
 A continuous ac field renormalizes the hopping amplitude of a noninteracting system as $t_\mathrm{h} \to \mathcal{J}_0(E_0/\Omega)\,t_\mathrm{h}$ \cite{Dunlap1986,Holthaus1992,Tsuji2008}, with $\mathcal{J}_0$ the zeroth-order Bessel function.
 In a nonequilibrium situation, where the field is suddenly switched on, this can lead to an inversion of the band structure with a negative-temperature distribution, effectively switching the interaction from repulsive to attractive \cite{Tsuji2011}.
 To study this behavior, we use a pulse of ${\sim}15$ cycles, a $32 \times 32$ lattice and maximum time $t_\mathrm{max}=100$.

 Figure~\ref{fig:efield}(a) presents the evolution of the double occupation $d(t)$ during the pulse.
-For a repulsively interacting half-filled system $d\le 0.25$, while for an attractively interacting system $d\ge 0.25$.
+For a repulsively interacting half-filled system $d\le 0.25$, while for an attractive interaction $d\ge 0.25$.
 The data thus imply that the pulse indeed inverts the sign of the interaction, which originates in the population inversion, as shown in Fig.~\ref{fig:efield}(b) by the occupation $N(\omega,t)$ \cite{supp,Freericks2009}.
 This panel also illustrates the band narrowing effect of the multi-cycle pulse, which here renormalizes the bands by $\mathcal{J}_0(3) \simeq -0.26$, effectively increasing the interaction strength four-fold.

-The inverted population has a qualitative effect on the screening properties.
+The inverted population influences the screening properties.
 This is shown in Fig.~\ref{fig:efield}(c), which plots the evolution of $-\text{Im}W^R(\omega,t)$ \cite{supp} during the pulse.
-The shift of the main peak to lower frequencies is again a consequence of the bandwidth renormalization.
-At $t=50$, where the inverted population is established, the bosonic spectrum changes sign, indicating an antiscreening response [see also $\text{Re}W^R(\omega,t)$ in Fig.~\ref{fig:efield}(d)], in agreement with Ref.~\cite{Golez2017}.
-In contrast to the dynamical mean-field theory description which neglects nonlocal correlations \cite{Tsuji2011}, the $GW$ description of the population-inverted driven state captures two effects that enhance the correlation strength: the bandwidth narrowing and the antiscreening.
+The main peak shifts to lower frequencies, again due to the bandwidth renormalization.
+At $t=50$, where the inverted population develops, the bosonic spectrum changes sign, indicating an antiscreening response [see also $\text{Re}W^R(\omega,t)$ in Fig.~\ref{fig:efield}(d)], in agreement with Ref.~\cite{Golez2017}.
+In contrast to the dynamical-mean-field-theory description which neglects nonlocal correlations \cite{Tsuji2011}, the $GW$ description of the population-inverted driven state captures two effects enhancing the correlation strength: the bandwidth narrowing and the antiscreening.